TOP PR BOOKS

-This book is a classic for anyone in sales, marketing, public relations, or any other career path with focus on interpersonal relationships.
-Carnegie taught classes on effective persuasion and sales techniques that apply to everyday relationships with friends, coworkers and even family.
+This book is a classic for anyone in sales, marketing, public relations, or any other career path with a focus on interpersonal relationships.
+Carnegie taught classes on effective persuasion and sales techniques that apply to everyday relationships with friends, coworkers, and even family.
 His simplistic writing style and personal anecdotes make this book easy to read, yet full of practical information.

 Growth Hacker Marketing – A Primer on the Future of PR, Marketing, and Advertising

 While Carnegie’s book teaches traditional principles of human behavior and persuasion, Ryan Holiday focuses on new methods to apply these principles in a digital age.
 It covers in detail case studies of today’s largest technology brands, and how they use public relations tactics to reach widespread media attention.
 This book follows another marketing guru, Eric Reis’ Lean Startup methodology by providing measurable and adaptable methods to PR campaigns.

 Public Relations and Crystallizing Public Opinion

 Both of these books, written by the “father of Public Relations,” uncover how traditional public relations tactics have been used by government and major corporate entities to sway public opinion, and why these tactics work.
 Bernays was a student of psychology, under the guidance of his uncle Sigmund Freud.
 He applied his knowledge of psychologically influenced behaviors and explains how PR plays an important role in shaping public opinion.

 Both of Levine’s Guerrilla Marketing and Guerrilla P.R. books have been best sellers for professional reading.
 This book includes digital public relations tactics and principles, which can apply to major corporations and startups alike.
 Levine believes that with “guerrilla marketing” tactics put into place, small businesses can achieve the same results as a much larger competitor without going over budget hiring a publicist.